 The council has a duty to investigate complaints alleging a breach of planning, even if they prove to be unfounded.
 If you are contacted about an alleged breach you are entitled to know what the allegation is and to have the opportunity to explain your side of the case.
-However, please be aware that the council will not disclose the identity of complainants unless it is statutorily or legally required to do so.
-The matter can be resolved quickly if it is determined that there is no breach.
+However, please note that the council will not disclose the identity of the complainant(s).
+The matter can obviously be resolved quickly if it is determined that there is no breach.
 In other cases a resolution may be negotiated, however this does not mean that you can delay any response or action.
-The council expects you to respond within the stated timescales and we will pursue prosecutions for failures to respond to formal notices.
+We expect you to respond within the stated timescales and we will pursue prosecutions for failures to respond to formal notices.
 The council will not allow protracted negotiations to distract it from taking appropriate action.

-In many cases, particularly where the development is likely to be acceptable, the council might invite you to submit a retrospective planning application, although this is on the understanding that it will not prejudice any decision the council may take.
+In many cases, particularly where the development is likely to be acceptable, we might invite you to submit a retrospective planning application, although this is on the understanding that it will not prejudice any decision the council may take.
 In cases where planning permission has been obtained and the deviation from the approved plans is minor, you may be entitled to apply for a non-material variation to your planning permission.

 You should be aware that Planning Enforcement Officers have legal rights of entry to land and property in order to investigate alleged breaches of planning or compliance with Enforcement Notices.
-The Planning Enforcement Officer will make themselves known to the landowner/ tenant/developer when they visit a site but will not normally give advance warning of a visit.
+The Planning Enforcement Officer will make themselves known to the landowner/tenant/developer when they visit a site but will not normally give advance warning of a visit.

 The council will use the information gained from a site visit to help assess the harm being caused and what further action, if any, needs to be taken.
-In addition, you may be served with a Planning Contravention Notice which requires you to provide information concerning the alleged breach, and ownership of the land.
+In addition, you may be served with a PCN which requires you to provide information concerning the alleged breach, and ownership of the land.

 If negotiations are unsuccessful or are not appropriate, Planning Enforcement Officers will explain the implications of any action the council may pursue.
-Whilst we will endeayour to advise you on the planning merits or otherwise of an unauthorised development, Planning Enforcement Officers will not act as your advisor and cannot make decisions on your behalf.
+Whilst we will endeavour to advise you on the planning merits or otherwise of an unauthorised development, Planning Enforcement Officers will not act as your advisor and cannot make decisions on your behalf.

-If you receive a letter or notice from the Planning Enforcement Team, you may wish to consider seeking independent advice from a qualified planning consultant, architect, or another appropriate property or legal professional.
-Alternatively, there is the option of contacting Planning Aid, a voluntary service offering free independent, professional planning advice.
+If you recieve a letter or notice from us, you should consider to seeking independent advice from a qualified planning consultant, architect, or another appropriate property or legal professional.
+If you cannot afford to employ a consultant you can contact Planning Aid, which is a voluntary service offering free independent, professional advice.